devopstrail-dot-com/.github/profile/README.md

 Here I would publish different projects that I'm currently working on.

-# Want to contact me?
-I'm available here for questions: nick@devopstrail.com.
+# Are you offering freelance DevOps services?

+In fact, I do.
+You can contact me via email: nick@devopstrail.com.

 # What am I working on right now?